Madhusudanpur: Location

 The area is composed of flat alluvial plains that form a part of the Gangetic Delta.
 The high west bank of the tidal Hooghly River is highly industrialised.

 Urbanisation

 There are 13 statutory towns and 64 census towns in Hooghly district.
 The right bank of the Hooghly River has been industrialised over a long period.
 With the leading European powers dominating the area’s industry, trade and commerce for over two centuries, it is amongst the leading industrialised areas in the state.
 At the same time the land is fertile and agricultural production is significant.

-In Chinsurah subdivision 68.63% of the population is rural and the urban population is 31.37%.
+In Chinsurah subdivision, 68.63% of the population is rural and the rest urban.
 It has 2 statutory and 23 census towns.
 In Chinsurah Mogra CD Block 64.87% of the population is urban and 35.13% is rural.
 Amongst the four remaining CD Blocks in the subdivision two were overwhelmingly rural and two were wholly rural.

 The map alongside shows a portion of Chinsurah subdivision.
 All places marked in the map are linked in the larger full screen map.